KaiyangZhou/deep-person-reid/README.md

     cuhk03_new_protocol_config_labeled.mat
     ...
 ```
 4. Use `-d cuhk03` when running the training code.
-In default mode, we use new split.
-If you wanna use the original splits created by [13], specify `--cuhk03-classic-split`.
+In default mode, we use new split (767/700).
+If you wanna use the original splits (1367/100) created by [13], specify `--cuhk03-classic-split`.
 As [13] computes CMC differently from Market1501, you might need to specify `--use-metric-cuhk03` for fair comparison with their method.
 In addition, we support both `labeled` and `detected` modes.
 The default mode loads `detected` images.
 Specify `--cuhk03-labeled` if you wanna train and test on `labeled` images.

 **MARS** [8]:
 1. Create a directory named `mars/` under `data/`.